FaradayRF/Faraday-Software/Tutorials/Python_Developer_Tutorials/Readme.md

 # Faraday Python Developer Tutorials

 This tutorial series is focused on introducing Faraday as a digital radio platform.
+The tutorial is focused on:

-The reader will begin by learning fundamental commands used to both communicate with a locally connected Faraday those to transfer data to a remote Faraday radio using wireless transmissions.
+* Learning fundamental commands used to command/communicate with a locally connected Faraday
+* Learning commands used to transfer data to a remote Faraday radio using wireless transmissions.

 Each tutorial series builds upon the prior to create a simple wireless transmission program capable of transmitting both text and arbitrary data from one Faraday to another.

 **Key Concepts**